KittituchW/autonomous-market-intelligence-agent/README.md

 ## Constraints worth naming

 8GB RAM is the real constraint.
 Ollama, Qdrant Docker, n8n, Chrome, and Cursor cannot all run simultaneously.
 The compromise is: Qdrant via Docker, Ollama only loads when the writer agent fires, n8n via npm not Docker.
-Gemma 3 4B was too heavy at the writer node — dropped to 1B and added URL post-processing to compensate.
+Originally ran the writer on Gemma 3 1B but it kept producing stiff prose and hallucinating URLs; bumped to Gemma 3 4B which fits comfortably as long as nothing else is touching VRAM during the writer step.
+URL post-processing in the LangGraph write node is still in place as a belt-and-braces fix.

 No paid APIs.
 No Reddit either — Reddit's API approval is unreliable, X is paid, so social signal comes from StockTwits and HackerNews only.